jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

     npm test

 You can run individual tests using a special convention, see `test/index.js`

+## Versioning

+Starting with 6.6.5, the versions of this package will track the versions of the official `babel-plugin-transform-es2015-modules-commonjs` for simplicity.
+Since babel is monorepo, it's not possible to just fork the module itself, so I am tracking upstream changes in a fork [babel](https://github.com/jamietre/babel).

 ## Details of what's really going on here